 The Composite In input needs an adapter, but it doesn't come with one.

 The TCL 6 Series Google TV supports eARC, allowing you to pass DTS:X and Dolby Atmos audio formats to a compatible receiver using a single HDMI connection.
 During our testing, our receiver wasn't properly playing the Dolby Atmos audio file, but the Dolby Atmos logo popped up on the TV.
 This is likely an issue on our end, and we expect it to work for most people.
 Since TCL advertises the Dolby Atmos support, we list it as 'Yes', but if you experience the same issue, let us know.

 The frequency response is decent.
 It's similar to the TCL 6 Series/R635 2020 QLED, but it gets louder and has a bit higher deviation, but the sound profile is still well-balanced.
 It has decent bass, but it's still nothing like a dedicated subwoofer.

 Unlike the TCL 6 Series/R655 2022 QLED, which runs the Roku TV smart interface, the TCL R646 comes with Google TV.
 TCL uses its own implementation of Google TV, so the settings menu is different than on Sony and Hisense TVs.
 It may take some time to get used to, but menu navigation feels very smooth.

 There are ads on the home page, but we couldn't get a photo of them during testing because they pop in and out, and they're not always there.

-The remote is new and is rather simplistic.
-It has a few shortcut buttons, and the navigation buttons may seem unclear at first as to what they do.
+The remote is rather simplistic.
 There's a built-in mic for voice control, and you can ask it to change inputs, open apps, and search for content.
 However, you can't ask it to change settings.
 There's also a built-in mic in front of the TV that you can use for the Google Assistant feature.